oasis-tcs/openc2-usecases/Cybercom-Plugfest/Readme.md

 ### Actor Roles:
 * Network Manager (NM) - orchestrator that receives notifications of new devices.
 Producer in C2C profile.
+* Network Controller (NC) - SDN controller or other actuator that changes network configuration to enforce access decisions
 * Endpoint Manager (EPM) - actuator that requests a SWID-formatted inventory.
 Consumer in C2C profile, Producer in EPM profile.
 * Endpoint - device that attempts to connect to a network, Consumer in EPM profile